alexconst/alexconst.github.io/_drafts/ansible.md

 - `apt` and `yum`: package management.
 - `template`: evaluate the input Jinja2 template file and copy its result to the remote node.
 - `copy`: copy a file to the remote node.
+- `shell`: execute a command via the shell and thus making use of environment variables.
 - `command`: execute a command without invoking a shell or using environment variables.
-- `shell`: execute a command via the shell.

 There are two other concepts that one should know about.
 The first it that playbooks can `include` other playbooks.
 And the other one is the concept of `roles`.
 Roles are a collection of *playbooks* that act as reusable building blocks.
 The file structure of a role can look something like this:
 ```bash
 lamp_haproxy/roles/nagios
 ├── files